-OBJECTIVE 1: INCREASE AVAILABILITY AND ACCESSIBILITY OF PERSONAL FINANCIAL LITERACY TRAININGS WHO IS LEADING?
+OBJECTIVE 1: INCREASE AVAILABILITY OF AND FULL PARTICIPATION IN PERSONAL FINANCIAL LITERACY TRAININGS WHO IS LEADING?
 WHO IS INVOLVED?
 Tactic A. Describe lessons learned from the recent ECPAC/ACHD Savings Collaborative Pilot Project.
 ACHD: MCFH; ECPAC ACTCC Economic Security Work Group Tactic B. Inventory personal financial literacy trainings targeted for the needs of different socioeconomic groups.
-ACHD: MCFH, Planning & Evaluation; ECPAC ACTCC Economic Security Work Group Tactic C. Improve tax accessibility for underserved families, ensuring they are able to receive all appropriate tax credits and refunds.
-ACHD: MCFH Colorado Access
+ACHD: MCFH, Planning & Evaluation; ECPAC ACTCC Economic Security Work Group Tactic C. Improve access to tax services for families with limited resources, ensuring they are able to receive all appropriate tax credits and refunds.
+ACHD: MCFH Colorado Access Objective 2: Increase Ability of Residents to Build and Sustain Assets WHO IS LEADING?

-OBJECTIVE 2: INCREASE ABILITY OF RESIDENTS TO BUILD AND SUSTAIN ASSETS WHO IS LEADING?
 WHO IS INVOLVED?

 Tactic A. Match resident funding to be used towards first-time home ownership, secondary education, or small business development.
 Adams County CSWB ACHD: Planning & Evaluation